georgexyz19/georgexyz.com/content/posts/django-model-form-validation.md

 ```

 [A stack overflow answer](https://stackoverflow.com/questions/7366363/adding-custom-django-model-validation)
 shows a typical pattern to conduct custom model validation.
-It overrides the
+The model class overrides the
 `clean()` method to provide custom model validation and the `save()` method
 to call `full_clean` method.
 The example code is shown below: